section

 Video as Wonder Block

 An improvised video of someone interacting with these specimens is itself a w3 output — basis and gap made visible.
-The processing campaign (visibility, thematic grounding) is the cohort field receiving the emission.
+The processing campaign is the cohort field receiving the emission.

 video-workflowwonder-blockcampaign